Mike-Honey/covid-19-outbreak-paths/README.md

 Another sheet in the Excel file provides the colours assigned to each node by date.
 The preferred colours scheme is a steady gradient of purple.
 The colour scheme used on the manual diagram is also presented on an alternate page, for those who prefer that scheme.

 Several dataviz variations are presented on alternate pages - use the page navigation controls at the bottom to view them.
 They explore different layout options and colour schemes, and some alternative visuals.
+The [Drill Down Graph PRO Custom Visual by ZoomCharts](https://appsource.microsoft.com/en-us/product/power-bi-visuals/wa200002065?tab=overview) is the preferred visual, and the kind folks at ZoomCharts have supported this project.

 THIS REPORT IS NOT HEALTH ADVICE - REFER TO YOUR LOCAL HEALTH AUTHORITY.